w3c/mathml-docs/notes-on-mathml/notes-fund.md

 * **Length Increments** In MathML 3, `<mpadded>` attributes had a special inerpretation for leading `+` or `-` signs in lengths, a length of `+3em` was not interpreted as `3em` but as an _increase_ in `3em` over the default value.
-This inerpretation is problematic in any context (including CSS) where lengths may be calculated, as it assumes conrol over the exact form used to write out the value.
+This interpretation is problematic in any context (including CSS) where lengths may be calculated, as it assumes control over the exact form used to write out the value.
   <span class="ednote">need to decide what to say here</span>